-Now, turning back our attention to $n$-grams, we can provide a meaningful definition by considering a set of $T$ tokens (e.g. words, letters or computer commands) then an $n$-gram is a contiguous sequence of $n$ elements of $T$.
-In this way, the $i$-th observation (e.g. document or computer program) is a list of $K_i$ tokens for which there exist at most $K_i-n+1$ different $n$-grams.
-Hence, for a data composed of $N$ observations, we are then able to extract a set of at most $\sum_{i=1}^{N}(K_i-n+1)$ unique $n$-grams which are further used as features to create profiles that completely identify groups and observations within them.
-Thus, being able to accurately model these profiles, is vital to understanding the structure of the data for replication purposes and for classification of new observations.
-In practice two main approaches for this modelling have been considered: 1) modelling the number of times each $n$-gram appears or 2) reducing the data to the presence or absence of each $n$-gram, that is, binary features.
-In this paper, we will consider the latter, which is natural in the applications that we consider.
+In this way, if the $i$-th observation is a text of $K_i$ items, there exist at most $K_i-n+1$ different $n$-grams (since there is always the possibility of having duplicates).
+Hence, for data comprised of $N$ observations we are then able to extract a vocabulary of at most $\sum_{i=1}^{N}(K_i-n+1)$ unique $n$-grams, which are used as features to create profiles that completely identify groups and observations within them.
+In consequence, being able to accurately model these profiles is vital to understand the structure of the data for replication purposes and for classification of new observations.
+In practice two main approaches for this modelling have been considered: 1) modelling the number of times each $n$-grams appears or 2) reducing the data to the presence or absence of each $n$-gram, that is, binary features.
+In this paper, we will consider the latter which is natural in the application to cyber security that we explore.